 Many people don’t have to do anything quite so involved.
 Simple bleaching or whitening treatments are sufficient.

 Should you take the plunge?
-Let’s look at some reasons why now is a good time.
+Let’s look at some reasons why now is a good time to whiten your teeth.

 What Causes Discolored Teeth?

 Color pigments from dark-colored food or drinks can attach to the enamel and cause stains.
 Coffee, red wine, and tea are some big culprits to watch out for.